 North Park’s policy is mandated not only by its adherence to Christian principles, but also by law, including Title IX of the Education Amendments Act of 1972.

 The information below is intended to help you answer several questions, and point you to resources you may need regarding Title IX and related issues:

 What is Title IX?

 Title IX of the Education Amendments Act of 1972 is a federal law prohibiting sex discrimination by entities that receive federal funds, including educational institutions.
 The law is enforced by the U.S. Department of Education, Office of Civil Rights.
 The Department of Education has promulgated regulations to implement Title IX.
 The regulations appear at 34 C.F.R.
 Part 106.

 Title IX and the implementing regulations state that "no person in the United States shall on the basis of sex be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance.”
-The definition of “program or activity” includes all the operations of an educational institution, governmental entity or private employer that receives federal funds.
+The definition of “program or activity” includes all the operations of an educational institution that receives federal funds.

 All University administrators have responsibility to ensure that equal opportunity policies are followed, just as all members of the North Park community are expected to adhere to the policies.
 Coordination of these efforts, and responsibility for implementation of, and compliance oversight for, the Policy Against Discrimination, Harassment, or Retaliation, including prompt and equitable resolution of any complaints, is delegated to the University’s EO/Title IX Coordinator and Deputy Coordinators.

 Center for Student Engagement, Johnson Center room 151